Skip to content

 Key Designs

-1. Text-Guided Cross-Attention Block:
+1. Text-guided Cross-Attention Block: Enabling "Selective Vision"

-3. Self-Supervised Video Mixing Strategy:
+3. Self-supervised Video Mixing Strategy: Training without Clean Labels

 Loss & Training

 • Stage 1 (Video Encoder Training): Teacher-student distillation.
-The teacher model (original Synchformer) receives single-source video \(V_{\text{tar}}\) and generates pseudo-label features \(\mathbf{v}_{\text{tar}}\); the student model receives the mixed video and target text, minimizing the L2 loss \(\|\mathcal{F}_S([V_{\text{tar}} \oplus V_{\text{pair}}], \mathbf{t}_{\text{tar}}) - \mathcal{F}_T(V_{\text{tar}})\|^2\).
+The Teacher (original Synchformer) generates pseudo-labels \(\mathbf{v}_{\text{tar}}\) from single-source \(V_{\text{tar}}\).
+The Student minimizes L2 loss: \(\|\mathcal{F}_S([V_{\text{tar}} \oplus V_{\text{pair}}], \mathbf{t}_{\text{tar}}) - \mathcal{F}_T(V_{\text{tar}})\|^2\).

-• Stage 2 (Generator Training): The video encoder is frozen; only the video feature projection layer \(W_{\mathbf{v}}\) and adaLN modules \(W_\gamma, W_\beta\) of the MM-DiT generator are fine-tuned using a conditional flow matching (CFM) objective.
-Inference uses an Euler solver with 25 steps and CFG strength \(\gamma = 4.5\).
+• Stage 2 (Generator Training): The video encoder is frozen.
+Only the video feature projection \(W_{\mathbf{v}}\) and adaLN modules \(W_\gamma, W_\beta\) of the MM-DiT generator are fine-tuned using the Conditional Flow Matching (CFM) objective.

 Key Experimental Results